raisschultz/raisschultz.github.io/README.md

-# This is for IT 304 on Tuesdays at 1:30 with Professor Myeong Lee.

-# This repository is for the assignment "Setting up Github-based Websites"
+# This page is for the assignment "Setting up Github-based Websites"